 Be it cold, damp winter or a warm, humid summer, activities at home can result in moisture indoors and fungal growth.
 Fungi can grow on walls, clothes, books, toys, and even CDs.
 It can turn prized possessions into musty relics that only look fit for the garbage.
 But that’s not all.
 It carries with it potential health hazards, affecting the health of your family.

-The fungus grows like bacteria on moist, wet surfaces in cool, shady areas.
+The Fungi grow like bacteria on moist, wet surfaces in cool, shady areas.
 If that describes your toilet or bathroom, it is susceptible to fungal growth.
-A few common fungi grow inside of toilets, but the most well-known is mold.
+A few common fungi grow inside toilets, but the most well-known is mold.
 With a green or black tinge, mold is fairly easy to spot.

 Mold has a close cousin that’s also common in our homes, mildew.
 Mold and mildew have a few matching characteristics: